 Some financial institutions are starting to adopt wearables mainly to facilitate transactions and drive faster payments, paving the way to the materialization of a new type of customer experience.

-An overview of the state of wearable technology
+An overview of the state of wearable banking trends technology

 Financial institutions can also use wearable technology to their advantage.
 As opposed to other devices like computers and laptops, wearables feature biometric security and additional signature models that are nearly impossible to reproduce.
 That being said, authentication becomes even more secure, thus reducing the risk of infringement and financial fraud.

-Wearable banking – frictionless user experience & access to value-added services
+Wearable banking trends – frictionless user experience & access to value-added services

 Wearables pave the way to creating value-added services in banking because the security levels they provide appeal to daily consumers constantly seeking frictionless user experiences when managing their finances.
 Needless to say, banks must remain strategic and keep investing and innovating in tech stacks and R&D programs to remain competitive.